 encoding/decoding with more than 16 PPSs "pps_seq_parameter_set_id shall be in the range 0 to 15 inclusive " (MV-HEVC and 3D-HEVC; sharing PPSs across multiple views may be an acceptable work-around)

 Maximum layer ID range "The value of nuh_layer_id shall be in the range of 0 to 62, inclusive."
-(MV-HEVC and 3D-HEVC)
+(MV-HEVC and 3D-HEVC).
+For experiments reported in m42150, this limitation was addressed by increasing the length of nuh_layer_id from 6 bits to 8 bits, and removing 2 bits from nuh_temporal_id_plus1 (which became only one bit).
+The latter change was motivated by not wanting to increase the 16-bit length of the NAL unit header.

 Lack of support for temporal sub-layers in HTM software (3D-HEVC).